actions/cache/README.md

 * `path` - A list of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `key` - An explicit key for restoring and saving the cache
 * `restore-keys` - An ordered list of keys to use for restoring stale cache if no cache hit occurred for key.
 Note `cache-hit` returns false in this case.
+When a key doesn't match directly, the action searches for keys prefixed with the restore key.

 #### Environment Variables
 * `SEGMENT_DOWNLOAD_TIMEOUT_MIN` - Segment download timeout (in minutes, default `60`) to abort download of the segment if not completed in the defined number of minutes.
 [Read more](#cache-segment-restore-timeout)